-(a) In the United Nations, the resolutions on the Situation of Human Rights in the DPRK, which include reference to the abductions issue, have been adopted at the Human Rights Council 13 times for 13 consecutive years and at the General Assembly 15 times for 15 consecutive years (as of October 2020).
-The resolution adopted by the UN General Assembly in December 2019, notes with the grave concern the urgency and importance of the issue of international abductions and of the immediate return of all abductees, the long years of suffering experienced by abductees and their families, and the lack of positive action by North Korea, notably since the investigations on all the Japanese nationals commenced on the basis of the government-level consultations held between Japan and North Korea in May 2014, and calls upon North Korea to provide accurate information to the families of the victims on the fates and whereabouts of their missing relatives and resolve all issues related to all abductees at the earliest possible date, in particular the issue of the return of all abductees.
+(a) In the United Nations, the resolutions on the Situation of Human Rights in the DPRK, which include reference to the abductions issue, have been adopted at the Human Rights Council 14 times for 14 consecutive years and at the General Assembly 16 times for 16 consecutive years (as of November 2021).

+The resolution adopted by the UN General Assembly in December 2020, stresses with grave concern the urgency and importance of the issue of international abductions and of the immediate return of all abductees, expresses grave concern about the long years of suffering experienced by abductees and their families, and the lack of positive action by North Korea, notably since the investigations on all the Japanese nationals commenced on the basis of the government-level consultations held between Japan and North Korea in May 2014, and calls strongly upon North Korea to address all allegations of enforced disappearances, provide accurate and detailed information to the families of the victims on the fates and whereabouts of their missing relatives and resolve all issues related to all abductees at the earliest possible date, in particular the immediate return of all abductees of Japan and the ROK.

-Mr. Suga, Prime Minister of Japan, during a speech at the General Debate Session in the UN General Assembly (September 2020)
+Mr. Suga, then Prime Minister of Japan, during the speech at the General Debate Session in the UN General Assembly (September 2021)

-(b) Also, at the Human Rights Council in March 2013, the Resolution on the Situation of Human Rights in the DPRK that includes the establishment of a Commission of Inquiry (COI) was adopted by consensus (without voting).
+(b) At the Human Rights Council in March 2013, the Resolution on the Situation of Human Rights in the DPRK that includes the establishment of a Commission of Inquiry (COI) was adopted by consensus (without voting).
 The COI has investigated the human rights situation in North Korea including the abductions issue through their visits to Japan, the ROK, the U.S., the United Kingdom and Thailand, and has released their final report (COI report) in February 2014.

 - (c) In December 2014, UNSC discussed the situation in North Korea comprehensively, including the human rights situation.
 Since then, UNSC held four meetings on "the situation in the DPRK."
-Japan has urged the fastest possible resolution of the North Korean abductions issue at these meetings. - (d) In addition, the GoJ has sought to disseminate information and strengthen coordination with the international community, including hosting international symposiums at the UN Headquarters and other locations.
-In May 2019, a symposium on the abductions issue was held at the UN Headquarters in New York, co-hosted by the governments of Japan, the U.S., Australia, and by the delegation of the European Union.
+Japan has urged the fastest possible resolution of the North Korean abductions issue at these meetings.
+In December 2020, an informal UNSC consultation on the human rights situation in North Korea was held, and afterwards, like-minded countries, including Japan, issued a joint statement, which includes a sentence strongly urging the early resolution of the abductions issue, particularly the immediate return of the abductees. - (d) In addition, the GoJ has sought to disseminate information and strengthen coordination with the international community, including hosting international symposiums at the UN Headquarters and other locations.
+In June 2021, an online UN symposium on the abductions issue was held as a side event of the UN, co-hosted by the governments of Japan, the U.S., Australia, and by the delegation of the European Union.
 In the symposium, the voices of parties concerned, including the families of Japanese abductees, were conveyed to the international community, and a panel discussion was held among Japanese, U.S., and ROK experts on North Korea issues.
 In this way, the symposium called for the understanding and cooperation of the international community towards the immediate resolution of the abductions issue.

-Mr. Suga, then Chief Cabinet Secretary and Minister in Charge of the Abduction Issue, during a keynote speech at an international symposium at the UN Headquarters (May 2019)
+Mr. Kato, then Chief Cabinet Secretary and Minister in Charge of the Abduction Issue, during the keynote speech at the online UN symposium on the abductions issue as a side event of the UN (June 2021)